 - Index finger is the Y-axis.

 Using the Cartesian coordinate system, a CNC machine can be controlled along each axis to transform a block of material into a finished part.
 Although it’s difficult to describe axes using relative terms, based on each axis, you typically get the following movements from the perspective of an operator facing the machine:

-Put all of this together, and you have a machine that can cut not only various sides of a workpiece in the XY plane, but also at various depths along the Z axis.
+Put all of this together, and you have a CNC machine that can cut various sides of a workpiece in the XY plane and at various depths along the Z axis.
 Whether it’s a milling machine, router, or laser, they all use this fundamental movement system.

 The movement of your CNC along the coordinate system is always based on how your tool moves, not the table.
 For example, increasing the X coordinate value would move the table left, but when looked at from the perspective of the tool, it’s moving right along a workpiece.

 Increasing the Z axis coordinate would move the spindle up, decreasing it would move it down into a workpiece.
 You are cutting into the piece which corresponds to a negative Z axis coordinate.

 If reading that left you more confused than before, don’t worry.
 Understanding the difference between the movement of your tool and table is easier to show than explain with words.
 Check out the video below from Robert Cowan to see this in action:

 Every CNC machine has its own internal origin point called Machine Home.
 When your CNC first boots up, it has no idea where it is in physical space and requires a calibration to get its bearings.

 When this process occurs, all three axes of your CNC move towards their maximum mechanical limit.
 Once a limit is reached, a signal gets sent to a controller which records the home position for that particular axis.
 When this occurs for all three axes, the machine is now “homed.”